nounch/patricia/README.md

 ## Editor

-Patricia's rudimentary and completely optional markup editor can be enabled using the `-e` flat.
+Patricia's rudimentary and completely optional markup editor can be enabled using the `-e` flag.
 It allows you to edit the markup for editable components by hovering over them or by simply selecting text.
 It tries its best to figure out which part of the markup is responsible for the selected element and highlights it so that one can immediately jump to